ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jboss-eap.md

 # 4 - Deploying JBoss EAP

 Next thing we're going to do is deploy JBoss EAP.
-To do this we'll create a jboss playlist by creating a file jboss.yml in the top level folder.
+To do this we'll create a jboss playbook by creating a file jboss.yml in the top level folder.

 Copy the contents of the following file into jboss.yml: